ropensci-archive/roweb2/content/blog/2014-12-18-curl-options.md

 ## curl options in rOpenSci packages

 In most of our packages we allow you to pass in any curl options, either via `...` or a named parameter.
 We are increasingly making our packages consistent, but they may not all have this ability yet.
-For example, using the `rgbif` package, an R client for [GBIF][gbif]:
+For example, using the `rgbif` package, an R client for [GBIF](http://www.gbif.org/):

 ```r
 install.packages("rgbif")
 ```

 verbose output

 ```r
 library("rgbif")